Last Updated on February 12, 2021 by Tina

 Two nights ago while I was checking my things for Thai bills I saved from my Southeast Asia backpacking trip last year, I saw the postcards I sent myself during that trip.
 I checked out the postcards one by one and read the things I wrote to myself during that trip.
-Reading them brought back the good memories I had during that trip, although what I have written in those postcards weren’t as comprehensive as the ones I sent to Andreu.
+Reading them brought back the good memories I had during that trip, although what I have written in those postcards weren’t as comprehensive as the ones I sent to my friend Andreu.

 I think I have mentioned in my previous posts that during that trip, I sent myself a postcard from every city and town I visited.
 And for every postcard that I sent, I also sent one for Andreu.
 (Andreu and I were still in the getting to know you stage during that trip.)
-Choosing what postcard to send, composing the message, looking for the post office and sending the postcards were my favorite activities during the trip.
+Choosing what postcard to send, composing the message, looking for the post office, and sending the postcards were my favorite activities during the trip.

-Let’s relive my trip through these postcards:
+Let’s relive my Southeast Asia backpacking trip through these postcards:

 Ho Chi Minh City, Vietnam

 I started my Southeast Asia backpacking trip at Ho Chi Minh City, Vietnam.
 I arrived past midnight then spent two full days there.
 On the first day, I did a city tour on my own.
 Part of that tour is the Saigon Central Post Office, a monumental central post office in Ho Chi Minh City built between 1886-1891.
 Inside the post office, there are shops where you can buy postcards and other souvenir items.
 The post office is located next to Notre Dame Cathedral.
 It is where I bought and mailed the postcards.

 On my second day, I did the Mekong Delta Tour.
 You can read the rest of my Ho Chi Minh experience in Backpacking Southeast Asia First Stop: Ho Chi Minh City, Vietnam.